nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 4. Should work on 32-bit and 64-bit environments.
 5. Should not take up more than 50 MB of disk space.
 6. Should not take up more than 250 MB of RAM.
-7. Commands should receive a response within 1 second.
+7. Add, Delete, List, Undo, Redo, Edit, and Remove Commands should receive a response within 1 second regardless of data size.
-8. The system is not required to change the physical inventory.
+8. All other commands should receive a response withing 5 seconds regardless of data size.
 9. The data should be secured using a password.
 10. Users should be able to get fluent with the syntax by their 10th usage.
-11. The system should not provide functionality that breaks and local laws within a country it is distributed to.
-12. The system should still be able to function without connection to a network.
+11. The system should still be able to function without connection to a network.
-13. The system should only be used by one user.
+12. The system should only be used by one user.
-14. Storing 100 states of the models for the Undo and Redo Commands should not take more than 100 KB.
+13. Storing 100 states of the models for the Undo and Redo Commands should not take more than 100 KB.
-15. Storing 100 states of history of commands the user has entered should not take more than 10 KB.
+14. Storing 100 states of history of commands the user has entered should not take more than 10 KB.

 ### Glossary